-After washing, picking, carding, (and possibly dyeing) the wool, it is next spun into a “single” strand on my spinning wheel.
+After washing, picking, carding, (and possibly dyeing) the wool, it is next spun into a “single” strand.

 First, I’d like to emphasize that there are probably as many ways to spin wool as there are spinners.
 Yet, when most spinners encounter this particular fiber, they find they need to adjust from their usual methods.
 Babydoll fibers tend to grab, rather than slip past each other.
 This is a trait of Babydoll Southdown fiber that may become an obstacle for even the most experienced spinner.
 You may hear (as I did when I first started spinning) that “Babydoll fiber is no good” or “they are a meat breed, not a fiber breed.”
 Nothing could be farther from the truth!
 Historically they were a dual-purpose sheep, and their wool was highly prized in both Europe and America until the Merino breed was imported and took over the market.
 Babydoll Southdown wool is simply a unique wool; short, very elastic, has an incredible amount of loft, and doesn’t wet-felt easily.
 You could say it is a natural version of “superwash yarn”–without the chemical process.
 For those seeking an ideal sock yarn, what could be better?
 Fortunately, during the past few years more spinners are starting to rediscover this lost treasure.

-To prepare it for spinning, I pull off a section of roving about 9 inches long (mill-processed roving is illustrated here since that is my preference).
+To prepare it for spinning, I pull off a section from a batt or roving about 9 inches long.

 Then it is divided lengthwise into many sections, by pulling apart from the middle.
 I find it helps to spin from these smaller sections (one after another) that are already fairly even in diameter:

-While continuing to treadle, I reposition the hand holding the fiber, so now my fingers can tug at the strand just before the fiber.
-The thumb and finger from my other hand is closer to the wheel and intermittently grasps, tugs, lets loose (so twist can enter again), grasps, tugs, lets loose, etc. As I tug the fiber apart between by two hands, the thicker areas will be drawn out and made smaller, and the twist will enter them too.
+While continuing to treadle, I reposition the hand holding the fiber (my right hand), so now my fingers can tug at the strand.
+The thumb and finger from my left hand is closer to the wheel and intermittently grasps, tugs, lets loose (so twist can enter again), grasps, tugs, lets loose, etc. As I tug the fiber apart between by two hands, the thicker areas will be drawn out and made smaller, and the twist will enter them too.